 - Check both the box springs of the mattress and the slats of the supporting frame regularly in order to make sure that everything is still in good condition.

-- At the first sign that your mattress starts to sag, you may constantly flip it over to slow it down.
-If it would be the box springs that have the problem, it would be best to invest on proper and quality materials.
+- At the first sign that your mattress starts to sag, you may constantly flip it over to address the issue.
+If it would be the box springs that have the problem, it would be best to invest in proper and quality materials.
 Having a trusted material on your mattress would offer a longer span for your mattress before it would start to sag.

 - Lastly, make sure that your mattress has a warranty.
-Most high-quality mattresses are partnered with a generous warranty to insure you with a new mattress should there be any problems.
+Most high-quality mattresses are partnered with a generous warranty of at least ten years to ensure you with a new mattress should there be any problems.